|

 -population

--homogeneity
+-homogeneity of

-of variance
+variance

--interval
+-interval or ratio

-or ratio scale data
+scale data

-Used
+Used to compare

-to compare means of 2
+means of 2 groups to

-the corresponding
+corresponding

 population means are